bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

+* (2/2) Homework 2 is posted below and due Friday, February 9 at 5pm.
+* (1/29) Office hours for the semester: Tuesday 4:30-5:30 and Thursday 3-4.
+And you can always ask questions (publicly or privately) on Campuswire.
 * (1/24) Homework 1 is posted below.
 It's due Friday, February 2 at 5pm.
-* (1/29) Office hours for the semester: Tuesday and Thursday 4:30-5:30

 ## Course information